Level3-REST/site/doc/profiles/nexus.md

 Profile: <https://level3.rest/profiles/nexus>
 ```

 A Nexus resource is a central “meeting point” for related resources.
-It is often identified by a shared business identifier, like invoice number or a book's ISBN.
+It is often identified by a shared business identifier, like invoice number or a book’s ISBN.
 A Nexus resource may have state information, but it is read-only and should reflect an overall business state.
 For instance, an order resource can have the states `open` or `closed`.

 Clients discover related states via the links attached to the Nexus.
-The order resource's shipping details, payment info and other order-related states are related to the Nexus resource but are linked, not embedded, in the Nexus resource.
+The order resource’s shipping details, payment info and other order-related states are related to the Nexus resource but are linked, not embedded, in the Nexus resource.
 These resources offer affordances to manipulate the state of the order.

 A Nexus resource offers the `DELETE` operation which removes the Nexus resource instance from the system.
 Related resources remove their states as a result of a successful delete.